cnerg/cnerg.github.com/source/people/intern-2012-cyclus.rst

 ---------------------

 * Demonstrated experience with scientific software development
-* Demonstrated knowledge of C++ & python in a linux environment
+* Demonstrated knowledge of C++ & python in a Linux environment
 * Some experience with components of a modern team-based software development processes:

     * version control (we use git)